emvaugh2/Terraform-Study-Notes/README.md

 * Hashicorp Certified Terraform Associate (Chapter 5 - )

+Chapter 8 - Terraform CLI

+________________
+Chapter 7 - Built-In Functions and Dynamic Blocks

+You can not create your own user-defined functions in Terraform.
+You can only use the built-in functions.
+All these functions are listed on the Terraform website.

+I'm going to come back to the notes of this.
+Went over primative and complex variable types and how a collection is a group of one primative variable type and a structure is a group of multiple primative variable types.
+The dynamic block in a Terraform file also works as a for loop so you don't have to keep having the same type of blocks repeated over and over.
+It just makes your code cleaner.
+You can just define the information in a separate variable file and call upon it (invoke?) in your dynamic block.
+Also, primative variables were intergers, strings, and bools.

+Lab 1 - Using Terraform Dynamic Blocks and Built-in Functions to Deploy to AWS

+We pretty much used a few built-in functions and a dynamic block for deploying about 11 AWS resources.
+I think the coolest thing here is the instructor made a script to start the Apache server on the AWS VM instance.
+Very simple script to download and install HTTPD.
+Then start it up.
+Terraform was able to pass this file to the instance and then execute it automatically.
+I didn't know we could do that.
+More so, where is this...oh I guess the script file was already on server that was deploying Terraform commands.
+I'm assuming Terraform will scan the local system for the file, pass it to the new instance, and then the instance can run the script.

+I actually also really like the output variables.
+I'll definitely be using these.
+I'll have to see how to use provisioners and things since we can also use Terraform for Docker and Kubernetes.
+I wonder how you differentiate exactly when to use it.
+I'm still new.
+Anyway, interesting lab.

+________________
 Chapter 6 - Terraform Modules

 A Terraform module is just a place where you can group together all of your resources.

 ![Image](TerraformCodeSnippet4.png)

+I'm not going to say this is advanced for me but what I will say is, my knowledge of Terraform is too basic level for me to truly understand why this is useful right now.

+Lab 1 - Building and Testing a Basic Terraform Module

+So we creatd a module to reference in our main.tf file for another Terraform build.
+Now, I'm not sure why we created two builds but it seems like the first one was strictly creating the module package.
+I see why this could be important.
+If some resources and information are going to stay the same no matter what the next Terraform build is going to be, then you can create a module file to reference the resources from.

 ________________
 Chapter 5 - Terraform State